 POPEYE THE SAILOR:

-Although Popeye cartoons aired every day in syndication when I was growing up, these classic animated shorts became more and more difficult to see in recent years.
 Fortunately for Popeye fans, Warner Home Video secured the rights to release these classic cartoons on DVD and issued their first collection in 2007.
 For those unfamiliar with the character and his history, Popeye the Sailor became the star of the Thimble Theater comic strip created by E.C.
 Segar, shortly after his debut in 1929.
-Popeye made the move to the silver screen in 1933, thanks to pioneering animators Dave and Max Fleischer- becoming an instant star on the silver screen.
+Popeye made the move to the silver screen in 1933, thanks to pioneering animators Dave and Max Fleischer- becoming an instant star on the screen.
 Popeye’s animated adventures were ultimately so successful, that they continued to be produced for more than decade after the Fleischers were ousted from their studio.

-Warner Home Video continues their track record of excellence with POPEYE THE SAILOR: 1941-1943, VOLUME 3 offering these black and white animated shorts in fine looking presentations, which have been transcribed in their proper 1.37:1 full screen aspect ratios.
-Like the preceding two sets, image sharpness and detail are really quite good for 2D cell animation produced close to seven decades ago.
-Blacks are inky, whites are crisp and the picture produces very good levels of contrast and grayscale.
-The film elements, from which the shorts have been mastered, do show an occasional hiccup, but for the most part, appear clean with most signs of age being minimized.
-Of course, some scratches, dirt, blemishes and a bit of strobing are still present.
+Warner Home Video has done a bang up job with POPEYE THE SAILOR: 1938-1940, VOLUME TWO offering these animated shorts in fine looking presentations.
+The thirty-one animated shorts have been transcribed in their proper 1.37:1 full screen aspect ratios.
+Like the first set, image sharpness and detail are really quite good for 2D cell animation from seventy and nearly seventy years ago.
+The black and white shorts feature very good levels of contrast and grayscale.
+As for the Technicolor two-reeler, it is fairly vibrant and quite nice to look at.
+The film elements, from which the shorts have been mastered, are generally very clean with the majority of the age related problems having been cleaned up.
+Of course, some scratches, blemishes and strobing is still present.
 To varying degrees, one will notice a grain in each of the shorts, but it never becomes objectionable.
-Digital compression artifacts maintain a low profile.
+Digital compression artifacts remain under the radar.

-The Dolby Digital monaural soundtracks are solid enough and don’t demonstrate any excessive flaws for animated shorts produced close to seventy years ago.
+The Dolby Digital monaural soundtracks are just fine for their age.
+Most signs of background hiss and noise have been cleaned up in the mastering process, which leaves a generally smooth sounding track.
 As expected, the fidelity of these soundtracks is quite limited due to the era in which the shorts were originally recorded.
-Fortunately, most signs of background hiss and noise have been cleaned up in the mastering process, which leaves generally smooth sounding tracks.
-Dialogue is crisp and totally understandable.
+Dialogue is always easy to understand.
 No other language tracks are provided, but English subtitles are included.

 Popeye remains one of the great cartoon characters of all time.
-Warner’s third DVD collection will tickle fans.
-Like the first two collections, POPEYE THE SAILOR: 1941-1943, VOLUME 3 comes very highly recommended.
+Warner’s second DVD release is certain please fans.
+POPEYE THE SAILOR: 1938-1940, VOLUME TWO comes very highly recommended.

 reviews are Copyright © 2008 THE CINEMA LASER and may not be copied